rtous/edcav/api_hands_on/README.md

 	cd /drcav

 You should see the contents of the drcav directory, which you can also access from outside Docker.
+Check that the shared folder works before moving on.

+*NOTE: If you are running Docker Toolbox on Windows 10 and you have problems with the shared folder let's open VirtualBox (Docker Toolbox runs over it).
+Go to configuration/shared folders.
+You should see a shared folder "c/Users".
+If not, create this shared folder (persistent, auto-mount) and link it to your home directory*

 ### 2.4 Install cURL and Python